bioinformaticsdotca/BMB_2024/BMB_2024_module4.md

 physeq_pwy_int = phyloseq(PWY_int, SAMPLE) #make a new phyloseq object with this
 ```
 **Note**: This is also shown above, but I've put it all here again so that it's easier to follow.

+**Question 9**: Can you see differences between the samples based on the metadata variables?\
+**Question 10**: What are these differences like compared with those seen in the taxonomy data?\
+Alpha diversity seems to be higher in Rhizosphere than Bulk, and richness is higher in Managed than Forest.
+Beta diversity shows differences based on Description_1 (colour), and maybe a little on Description_3 (shape), but the differences appear to be more on Description_1.
+We haven’t done any stats tests here though!

 ## Answers 4.11 Run PICRUSt2 differential abundance